-You then select the “Create Page @ username” option, and another box appears in which you can enter the desired username.
+You then select the “Create Page @ username” option, and another box appears where you can enter the desired username.

 6. Include a brief description of your blog.

-After you’ve decided on a URL, you’ll want to include a brief description of your blog.
-Here, you provide a quick introduction of your blog, what it is about, and any further information you choose to include.
+After you’ve decided on a URL, you’ll want to include a brief blog description.
+Here, you provide a quick introduction to your blog, what it is about, and any further information you choose to have.